Species of Australian Hardwood used in Solid and Engineered Flooring

 Australian supplier for engineered floorboards made from Australian Hardwoods

 All species avail in Wide and Ultra-wide floating floor boards

 Australian Hardwood Species Used in Timber Flooring

-View Species Specification Data Sheets for the following types of Australian Hardwood to learn more including the Botanical Name, Janka Rating, Density, Strength Group, Fire Indicies and Termite Resistance of Aussie Timber.
+View Species Specification Data Sheets for the following types of Australian Hardwood to learn more including the Botanical Name, Janka Hardness Rating, Density, Strength Group, Fire Indicies and Termite Resistance of Aussie timber used in hardwood flooring.